 This is the title of a new booklet published by FoE, SI and other environmental and human rights groups around the world.
-It was released in Berlin to coincide with the was released in Benin to coincide with the recent World Bank/IMF jamboree, and details the "Dirty Half Dozen" World Bank projects, the causes of severe environmental degradation and the dislocation and destruction of tribal peoples and their cultures.
+It was released in Berlin to coincide with the was released in Berlin to coincide with the recent World Bank/IMF jamboree, and details the "Dirty Half Dozen" World Bank projects, the causes of severe environmental degradation and the dislocation and destruction of tribal peoples and their cultures.

+- The projects described are:

+Brazil Power Sector (see last issue)

+Carajas Iron Ore Project, Brazil

+Sardar Sarovar dam, in India's Narmada valley

+- Botswana Livestock III Project

-The projects described are: - Brazil Power Sector (see last issue) - Carajas iron Ore Project, Brazil - Sardar Sarovar dam, in India's Narmada vallev indonesia's Tansmigration Programme Pesticide treadmill in Sudan's Gezira cotton plantations.
+- Indonesia's Tansmigration Programme

+Pesticide treadmill in Sudan's Gezira cotton plantations.